 Radial: How did you go about that?

-John: I decided that I would test the waters, put my toe in the water and build 50, but I had to redesign it completely because the boxes I had didn’t look professional enough.
-They were too expensive.
+John: I decided that I would test the waters and build 50, but I had to redesign it completely because the boxes I had didn’t look professional enough.
 And that big UTC transformer was rare and very, very expensive.
 So I got a smaller transformer by UTC called an 0-10.
-And we designed a new circuit for it on a PC.
-No, actually, it was all hardwired, I think.
-It was on a breadboard, or something.
+And we designed a new circuit for it on a PCB.
 And then I thought, “Well, what kind of box can I put it in?”
 So I went and got tubing, 20 feet of this aluminum tubing and I cut it.
 And then I had the chassis bent and I slid those things in.
 And I tied them together with a screw on the bottom.
 I had them all anodized, and they were called Re-amp and they cost me over $100 apiece to build, and I built 50 of them.

 Radial: So all of a sudden, you were in business!